Return to Ohio ALHN

 The Mayor of New Orleans, through the Police and other agencies, is able almost completely to control City elections, and controlling the City, thereby controls the State.
 Gov. Wells evidently intends the management of these matters shall be in his own hands and. therefore he throws over board his former friends, to whom he is indebted for his present position, but who are more the friends of Banks and Hahn than of himself.

-You probably know Dr. Kennedy very well.
+know Dr. Kennedy very well.
 He was formerly Editor and Proprietor of the True Delta Newspaper - a brother-in-law to Bullitt and a man whose pro-slavery prejudices can never be removed.

 It is said that Dr. Cottman is to be Sheriff in place of Mr. Shaw the present incumbent.